crowdin/crowdin-cli-v1/README.md

 It is cross-platform and runs in a terminal (Linux, MacOS X) or in cmd.exe (Windows).

+> **WARNING**: This is a development version: It contains the latest changes, but may also have severe known issues, including crashes and data loss situations.
+In fact, it may not work at all.

 ## Installation

 Add this line to your application's Gemfile: